rakshadharanika/LU-Decomposition/README.md

 ## Algorithm
 1.Import necessary packages such as scipy.linalg import lu.

-2.Get input from user and print L and U matrix by 'print' .
+2.Get input from user and print L and U matrix by 'print'.

 3.Create the variable as 'X' include the package in that variable.

 4.Print the variable 'X'.

 ## Program:
 (i) To find the L and U matrix